 Scott Loader was not an un-self-aware young man.
 He eventually got to truths about himself and was not always ready to defend himself at any cost.
 Standing there, the black, white-studded sky said things to him that the day and days before had needed to be revealed.

 The silent communion with his inner self just about moved him to tears.
 His eyes became moist with the cold air and his inner turmoil.
 The truths that were told - by... who?
 Who was telling and who was listening?
 Not any kind of God, he was sure.
 But he could imagine an extension of himself that was contained by his body and at the same time surrounding him.
 But could it expand out into the cosmos?
 He didn’t know.
 What he did know - now - was that his wishy-washy reticence was nothing more than a holdout.
 Scott became just a bit dizzy, standing with his head tilted upward for so long and trying to breath in the not-enough oxygen.

-Fed up with his small, whiny Self under such an awe-filling canopy, Scott was done with holding Betti’s personal quandary hostage to his own comfort levels.
+Fed up with his small, whiny Self under such an awe-filling canopy, Scott was done with holding Betty’s personal quandary hostage to his own comfort levels.

 “‘Whatever it takes, Loader’.
 That’s what the men would say,” Scott thought.

-Scott ran a coat sleeve across his eyes and turned to walk back to the motel, a perceptible increase of strength in his stride.
-Suddenly he was illuminated from behind by a source brighter than the passing car before and the light flowed around him, growing.
-Another much brighter light then lit up everything in his path around him.
-He looked back and was almost blinded as it flared into his eyes.
-The brighter light moved off of him into the brush after the now-phantom coyote before it was extinguished.
-The police car pulled along side of Scott and the officer inside rolled his window down.
+Scott ran a sleeve across his eyes and turned around and began walking back to the motel, a perceptible increase of strength in his stride.
+Another car came up the grade but this one slowed down before it got to him and a spotlight flared into Scott’s eyes as he looked backward toward it, then it moved off of him into the brush after the now-phantom coyote before it was extinguished.
+The car pulled along side of Scott.
+It was a police car and the officer inside rolled his window down.